Kevinmunoz44/kevinmunoz44/README.md

 ###

-<p align="left">I'm Kevin Muñoz from Medellín, Antioquia<br><br>- :school: I am a software developer and administrative manager.<br>- 📚 I'm currently learning Javascript and python its framework Node.js, django, flask and React.js, also some of Docker.<br>- ⚡ In my free time I like to play video games and Play sports like soccer or exercise, Also learn new skills both as soft skills and software skills.</p>
+<p align="left">I'm Kevin Muñoz from Medellín, Antioquia<br><br>- :school: I am a software developer and aspiring data analyst.<br>- 📚 I am currently working with Java and Nodejs backend technologies and a few of Python, And for the frontend I use react, also some of Docker fro deployment.<br>- ⚡ In my free time I like to play video games and Play sports like soccer or exercise, Also learn new skills both as soft skills and software skills.</p>

 ###